gradient-ai/Stable-Diffusion-Core/README.md

 You can follow the sample prompting methodology from the original CompVis repo for stable diffusion for a quick test:

-`python scripts/txt2img.py --prompt "a photograph of an astronaut riding a horse" --plms `
+`python3 scripts/txt2img.py --prompt "a photograph of an astronaut riding a horse" --plms`

 By default this will use a guidance scale of 7.5, height and width of 512, and 50 diffusion sampling steps.
 The full list of arguments can be found here: